dustinpfister/blog_posts/_posts/lodash_includes.md

 ---
-title: Using _.includes in lodash to check Strings, Arrays, and Objects for a value
+title: lodash includes method to check Strings, Arrays, and Objects for a value
 date: 2017-11-21 10:01:00
 tags: [js,lodash]
 layout: post
 categories: lodash
 id: 96
-updated: 2017-11-22 19:58:44
+updated: 2019-02-19 16:25:55
-version: 1.2
+version: 1.3
 ---

 Time for yet another [one of my posts](/categories/lodash/) on [lodash](https://lodash.com/), today I will be writing about the [\_.includes](https://lodash.com/docs/4.17.4#includes) method and why It might be useful in some situations.

 <!-- more -->

-## What it does
+## lodash includes

-\_.includes is one of the collection methods in lodash that work with Arrays, and Objects in general.
+The \_.includes method is one of the collection methods in lodash that work with Arrays, and Objects in general.
 In addition this method can also be used with strings.
+The nature of the method is one where it can be used as a means to test if a value is included in a collection.

 ## Example of \_.includes With strings